 Sally realized that with so many choices she needed more information.
-She downloaded a team building planner’s resource guide at http://www.iloveteambuilding.com.
+She downloaded our team building planner’s resource guide called I Love Team Building (ask us if you want a copy).
 This guide helped her clarify her group’s objectives.
 She went back to her manager with a few key questions:

 - “What is the number one reason that we are holding a team building session?”